hfarooqui/knowledge_base/docs/aws_storage.md

  - ACL: Define permisssions for files in the bucket
  - S3 bucket policies: Applied at bucket level
  - Torrent: Useful for torrenting?

+###Versioning
+- Stores all versions of an Object (including all writes and even if you delete an object)
+- Great bakcup tool
+- Once enabled, versioning cannot be deleted only suspended
+- Integrates with lifecycle rules
+- Versioning MFA (multi factor authentication) delete feature adds extra layer of security
+- Versioning must be enabled on both, source and destination
+- Regions must be unique
+- Files in the source bucket are not replicated automatically.
+All the subsequent updated files will be replicated automatically
+- Delete markers are replicated
+- Deleting individual versions or delete markers will not be replicated